AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/overview.md

 ---
 # An overview of working with Content Fragments {#overview-working-with-content-fragments}

+>[!IMPORTANT]
+>
+>Various features of the Content Fragments and Content Fragment Models are available through the Early Adopter Program.
+>
+>To see the status, and how to apply if you are interested, check the [Release Notes](/help/release-notes/release-notes-cloud/release-notes-current.md).

 With Adobe Experience Manager (AEM) as a Cloud Service, Content Fragments allow you to design, create, curate, and publish page-independent content.
 They allow you to prepare content ready for use in multiple locations, and over multiple channels, ideal for [headless delivery](/help/headless/what-is-headless.md), and [page authoring](/help/sites-cloud/authoring/fragments/content-fragments.md).

 >[!IMPORTANT]